emily-longman/Nucella_can_Seascape/README.md

 ## Project Summary

-We used population genomic data along with abiotic and biotic datasets to identify the ecological drivers most strongly associated with patterns of adaptive genomic variation in the channeled dogwhelk, *Nucella canaliculata*.
-Our ecological datasets include climatic data on oceanic conditions ([Bio-Oracle](https://www.bio-oracle.org/)), biotic data on the abundance of N. canaliculata prey, competitors, and predators from a large-scale monitoring program on Pacific Coast rocky shores (i.e., [MARINe](https://marine.ucsc.edu/): Multi-Agency Rocky Intertidal Network), and a new dataset on the shell traits of the rocky shore foundation mussel species, *M. californianus*.
-Leveraging these signals of local adaptation, we used genomic analyses and population genetic simulations to predict the vulnerability of populations to ocean acidification.
+We used population genomic data along with abiotic and biotic datasets to identify the ecological drivers most strongly associated with patterns of adaptive genomic variation in the channeled dogwhelk, *Nucella canaliculata*, as well as uncover their genetic bases.
+Our ecological datasets include climatic data on oceanic conditions ([Bio-Oracle](https://www.bio-oracle.org/)), biotic data on the abundance of *N. canaliculata* prey, competitors, and predators from a large-scale monitoring program on Pacific Coast rocky shores (i.e., [MARINe](https://marine.ucsc.edu/): Multi-Agency Rocky Intertidal Network), and a new dataset on the shell traits of the rocky shore mussel *Mytilus californianus*.
+Leveraging these signals of local adaptation, we used genomic offset analyses and population genetic simulations to predict the vulnerability of populations to ocean acidification.

 The bioinformatics pipeline was completed on the Vermont Advanced Computing Center ([VACC](https://www.uvm.edu/vacc)).